LimelightVision/LimelightDocs/docs/getting_started.rst

 			:width: 64
 			:height: 64

 		.. warning:: Some versions of Limelight 1 are electrostatically sensitive around the micro-usb port.
-To prevent damaging the port ground yourself to something metal to ensure your personal static charge has been discharged before you connect to the micro usb port.
+To prevent damaging the port, ground yourself to something metal before you connect to the micro usb port.
+This will ensure your personal static charge has been discharged.

 		* Do not use a Windows 7 machine.
 		* Remove power from your limelight.